Haptic-Apps/Slide-iOS/README.md

 Slide is licensed under the [Apache 2 License.](LICENSE)

-In addition to the terms set by the Apache 2 License, I ask that if you use any code from this repository that you send me a message to let me know.
+If you find Slide's code useful or you use code from this repository, feel free to let me know!